stan-dev/posteriordb/README.md

 ## Using the posterior database from R (with the R package)

-The included database contain convinience functions to access data, stan code and information for individual posteriors.
+The included database contain convenience functions to access data, stan code and information for individual posteriors.

 To install the package, simply use clone this repository and use run the following snippet to install the package in the cloned folder.
-The R package do not contain the content of the posterior database and hence the repository needs to be cloned.
+The R package does not contain the content of the posterior database and hence the repository needs to be cloned.

 ```
 devtools::install("rpackage/")